leonjza/leonjza.github.io/content/post/2016-06-16-rooting-darknet.markdown

 *fast forward many many hours*

 Eventually, I resorted to fuzzing all of the fields in the new site that I have found.
-I literally tested all of them, but again let me not bore you with the failed attempts ;) I will however explain the general strategy.
+I literally tested all of them, but again let me not bore you with the failed attempts ;) I will however detail the path that lead to success.

-I fired up BurpSuite, captured the request to http://signal8.darknet.com/contact.php?id=1 and sent it to Intruder.
+To fuzz all of the input fields, I fired up BurpSuite, captured the request to http://signal8.darknet.com/contact.php?id=1 and sent it to Intruder.

 {{< figure src="/images/darknet_signal8_fuzzing.png" >}}

-Intruder was configured to use a simple fuzzing wordlist sourced from `/usr/share/wordlists/wfuzz/Injections/All_attack.txt`.
+Intruder was configured to use a simple fuzzing wordlist sourced from `/usr/share/wordlists/wfuzz/Injections/All_attack.txt` on Kali Linux from the `wordlists` package.
 Once the attack finished running, I went to the results and sorted them by response size.
-It was possible to quickly see those that returned an email address in the body and those that didn't based purely on the size.
-Using this list, I was able to filter out and realize that the payload of `count(/child::node())` managed to return a valid result.
+It was possible to quickly see in this case that those that returned an email address in the body and those that didn't based purely on the size.
+Using this list, I was able to filter out and realize that the payload of `count(/child::node())` managed to return a valid result for the `id` parameter.

 {{< figure src="/images/darknet_signal8_xpath_discovery.png" >}}